apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 Side note: some of those flags are probably spurious.
 Some cleanup might be done to get rid of the useless ones.

+Once that has been done, we can call the _SslHandler.handshake()_ method

 ### onPostAdd